MicrosoftDocs/power-platform/power-platform/admin/self-service-analytics.md

 Data Lake Storage is a key part of Cortana Intelligence and seamlessly integrates with Azure Synapse Analytics, Power BI, and Azure Data Factory.
 Data Lake Storage offers a comprehensive cloud platform designed for handling large-scale data and advanced analytics.
 Architected from the ground up for cloud scale and performance, Data Lake Storage is a cost-effective solution to run big data workloads.
 With Data Lake Storage, your organization can analyze all its data in a single place with no artificial constraints.

-Enablement of data export will be limited to customers with a paid, premium Microsoft Dataverse license available for the tenant.
-Details of additional licensing requirements will be provided in admin documentation and in general availability [release plans](/dynamics365/release-plans/).
-Additional details about minimum Dataverse capacity requirements to access the data export features will be announced in advance of general availability.
+The enablement of data export is limited to customers with a paid, premium Microsoft Dataverse license available for the tenant.
+Details of other licensing requirements are provided in admin documentation and in general availability [release plans](/dynamics365/release-plans/).
+More details about minimum Dataverse capacity requirements to access the data export features are announced in advance of general availability.

-For Government Community Cloud (GCC) customers who need to configure integration to Data Lake storage hosted in an Azure Government subscription, please open a [support request](get-help-support.md).
+For Government Community Cloud (GCC) customers who need to configure integration to Data Lake storage hosted in an Azure Government subscription, open a [support request](get-help-support.md).

 ## Prerequisites